Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Induced radial field and inviscid MHD boundary layers

 \subsection{Radial magnetic field: induction by the hydrodynamic base flow}

 Our calculations of $b_r$ are performed in an identical way for the three modes.
-To illustrate it, we detail explicitly below this calculation in the particular case of a uniform axial field $\boldsymbol{B}_0=[B_0 \cos \theta,-B_0 \sin \theta,0]^\top$, with the rotation-modified polar mode flow given by equation (\ref{syst:Lamb})-(\ref{syst:Lamb2}).
-The evolution of $b_r$ in the fluid is then governed by (equation \ref{eq:tracBr})
+To illustrate the method, we detail explicitly below this calculation in the particular case of a uniform axial field $\boldsymbol{B}_0=[B_0 \cos \theta,-B_0 \sin \theta,0]^\top$, with the rotation-modified polar mode flow given by equation~(\ref{syst:Lamb})-(\ref{syst:Lamb2}).
+The evolution of $b_r$ in the fluid is then governed by